 If you are entitled to receive personal allowances in the UK then for 2021/22 you can declare capital gains of £12,300 without having to pay any tax to HMRC.
 This CGT annual exemption is in addition to the income tax free allowance for other income in the UK, such as rental income.
 Not all nationalities are entitled to receive personal allowances; please contact us for more detailed guidance.

 What are the rates of tax for CGT?

 For disposals of residential property, the Capital Gains tax rates are 18% and 28%.
 For other asset classes, such as Commercial property, the lower rates of 10% and 20% will apply.

 If I have made a loss do I still need to declare this?

 Yes.
-Whenever you make a disposal of a chargeable asset such as property, you will need to report all of the relevant figures to HMRC by completing an NRCGT form within 30 days of the sale completing.
-If you have made a Capital Gains tax loss, you can carry this figure forward each year by completing your tax return.
+Whenever you make a disposal of a chargeable asset such as property, you will need to report all of the relevant figures to HMRC by completing a CGT return within 60 days of the sale completing.
+If you have made a Capital Gains tax loss, you can carry this figure forward each year by completing your self assessment tax return.
 The loss can stay on your tax account to help reduce any taxable gains that you may make in the future.

 NON-UK RESIDENTS PROPERTY CAPITAL GAINS FAQ'S

 Fill in your details to request more information on our services or receive a free consultation with an expert.